RaySingerNZ/react-introduction-wiki/Home.md

 does not use HTML templates I need to tell React where in our `index.html` file we would like to render our app.

-I've done this using the `ReactDOM` library which is a seperate library to the core React library and allows you to render your component heirarchy to a DOM node in your HTML like so:
+I've done this using the `ReactDOM` library which is a seperate library to the core React library and allows you to render your component hierarchy to a DOM node in your HTML like so:

 ``` javascript
 import React from 'react'